humanwhocodes/config-array/README.md

 });
 ```

 This example reads in an object or array from `my.config.js` and passes it into the `ConfigArray` constructor as the first argument.
-The second argument is an object specifying the `basePath` (the directoy in which `my.config.js` is found) and a `schema` to define the additional properties of a config object beyond `files`, `ignores`, and `name`.
+The second argument is an object specifying the `basePath` (the directory in which `my.config.js` is found) and a `schema` to define the additional properties of a config object beyond `files`, `ignores`, and `name`.

 ### Specifying a Schema

 The `schema` option is required for you to use additional properties in config objects.
-The schema is object that follows the format of an [`ObjectSchema`](https://npmjs.com/package/@humanwhocodes/object-schema).
+The schema is an object that follows the format of an [`ObjectSchema`](https://npmjs.com/package/@humanwhocodes/object-schema).
 The schema specifies both validation and merge rules that the `ConfigArray` instance needs to combine configs when there are multiple matches.
 Here's an example:

 ```js
 const configFilename = path.resolve(process.cwd(), "my.config.js");